gavingu2255-ai/WLM-Open-Source/README.md

 This layer is complete and will not be modified.

 What This Layer Does NOT Contain
-The Shadow Layer intentionally excludes:
+The Shadow Layer intentionally excludes all operational logic:
 - Protocol logic
 - Routing rules
 - Training formats